erikgrinaker/toydb/README.md

 * **Client call retries:** there is currently no retries of client-submitted operations, and if a node processing or proxying an operation changes role then the call is dropped.

-* **State machine errors:** errors during state machine mutations currently crash the node - it may be beneficial to support user errors which simply skip the erroring log entry.

 * **Log replication optimization:** currently only the simplest version of the Raft log replication protocol is implemented, without snapshots or rapid log replay (i.e. replication of old log entries is retried one by one until a common base entry is found).

 ### Storage